MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/data-classification-activity-explorer-available-events.md

 ### Sensitivity label protection applied

-This event is generated the first time protection is added manually to an item that does not have a label.
+This event is generated the first-time protection is added manually to an item that does not have a label.

 |Source  |Reported in activity explorer | Note  |
 |---------|---------|---------|